 Incandescent lamps are light sources which produce thermal radiation from an electrically heated filament.
-Typically, that filament is made from tungsten, which allows for operation at relatively high temperatures of the order of 2000 to 3000 °C. Early incandescent lamps were made with a carbon filament, which was much less temperature-resistant.
+Typically, that filament is made from tungsten, which allows for operation at relatively high temperatures of the order of 2400 to 2800 K, and even up to around 3200 K for halogen lamps.
+Early incandescent lamps were made with a carbon filament, which was much less temperature-resistant.

 The filament may be supported only by the two current-carrying wires, or alternatively also by additional support wires, which are fixed in an insulating glass mount.

 In order to prevent rapid oxidation of the filament, one places it in a glass bulb, which is either evacuated or (more frequently) filled with some low-pressure inert gas like nitrogen, argon or krypton, which slows down the evaporation of the filament material but also carries away some heat.
 The latter effect can be minimized by choosing a gas with heavy atomic weight such as krypton or xenon.
+(Note that these should not be called krypton or xenon lamps, because those are gas discharge lamps.)
 The gas filling should also be free of any water vapor, which could substantially reduce the lifetime.
 The size of the glass bulb is chosen large enough to avoid excessive temperatures during operation, and to limit effects of darkening by evaporated filament metal.
 The glass can be clear, making the filament visible from outside, or frosted (see Figure 1) for reduced glare.

 Most incandescent lamps have some common kind of electrical socket.
 For example, the E27 and E14 sockets (see Figure 1) are common for ordinary household lamps.
 They can simply be screwed into a suitable fixture.